hyperagon/hyperagon.github.io/content/posts/2024-03-21/index.md

 ![How to set the runtime type to GPU](google-colab.png)

 I tried to mount Google Drive but got [this issue](https://stackoverflow.com/questions/69822304/google-colab-google-drive-can%C2%B4t-be-mounted-anymore-browser-popup-google-dri).
-Apparently I was using "Blue's Solution" but [this is what worked](https://stackoverflow.com/questions/57419346/how-can-i-access-my-google-drive-files-from-google-colab), adding a **Files** tab after I agreed to allow the Colab to connect to my Google Drive.
+Apparently I was using "Blue's Solution".
+[This is what worked instead](https://stackoverflow.com/questions/57419346/how-can-i-access-my-google-drive-files-from-google-colab), adding a **Files** tab after I agreed to allow the Colab to connect to my Google Drive.

 ```
 from google.colab import drive